martin-ger/esp_wifi_repeater/README.md

 *If you are looking for a way to integrate the NAT feature into your Arduino project* - see https://github.com/martin-ger/lwip_nat_arduino .

+*A similar NAT feature for the ESP32 can be found at: https://github.com/jonask1337/esp-lwip .

 Typical usage scenarios include:
 - Simple range extender for an existing WiFi network
 - Battery powered outdoor (mesh) networks